OtherWisz Creative Relocates to Downtown Buffalo

 The biggest change to happen in the 18-year history of OtherWisz Creative occurred earlier this month.
 We’ve relocated our office to a renovated factory in downtown Buffalo.
 After being “cooped up” in our barn for almost two decades, our team needed more space and a change of scenery.
 We started planning the move last fall — a process that involved internal discussions on our wants, needs, and plans for the future.
 We spent a couple of months scouting potential locations, determined to find a new home for our business in Downtown Buffalo.

 It was tough to find a space that was as unique and inspiring (and not too finished!) as our little barn.
 Working in an open floor plan for the last 14 years, we knew we didn’t want traditional office setting with fabric-covered cubicles or a business office suite divided up into multiple rooms.
 We were looking for something different.
 As all creative people do, we need a space with personality.
 In December we finally found the perfect location, and a few months later we moved from our rustic, yet charming, 1,300 square foot converted barn in the Elmwood Village into the fourth floor of a renovated factory building on the east side of Downtown Buffalo.
+The location, right off the I-190, is historically referred to as Booth Alley, which was once home to a lively city culture.
+Today the area is home to the ECC Downtown campus, several parking lots and now it’s home to OtherWisz Creative.

 Our new office not only has personality, but the building has a long history with roots in design and advertising.
 Located at 19 Elm Street, the Gutman Building was initially home to a trouser factory in the early 1900s.
 A few years later, a well-known Buffalo stationery company − Bates Jackson Printers and Engravers − moved into a small section of the building.
 As the printing business expanded, the company took up a larger portion of the building until it grew to occupy the entire building; offices were on the top floor, engravers on the fourth, and additional presses on the second and third floors.
 The trouser business would gradually downsize until it shut down in 1919.
 Throughout the 1940s, Gallagher Elevator shared the building with Bates Jackson and as both industries changed, reduced the size of their offices over the years.
 The building sat nearly vacant for years before local developer, Roger Trettel, purchased it in 2012.
 Today a small portion of the printing business & the elevator company still occupy the building.
 Long gone are the large engraving presses that once sat on the floor that houses our new studio, but they are not forgotten as we design in this marvelous space with its large windows and worn and ink-stained hardwood floors.